seapagan/django-projects/README.md

   features
 - IP-based admin access restriction - When `DJANGO_PROTECT_ADMIN=1`, only allows specified IP addresses to access the admin panel
+- Secure Proxy forwarding - When `DJANGO_SECURE_PROXY=1`, your proxy needs to support this.

 These features follow Django security best practices and help protect your application against common web vulnerabilities.